Is a Daily Moisturizer With SPF 15 Enough Sun Protection?

 - With makeup, you are looking to get the right look.

 For adequate daily sun protection, the amount of SPF ingredients that you apply to your skin is THE critical step for sun protection.

 When the sun is shining on your skin for a sustained period of time - in direct sun, reflecting off buildings or pavement or sand, and coming through windows - you need the right amount of sun protecting ingredients on your face!

-Bottom line: that daily moisturizer or foundation with SPF 15 is most probably giving you a false sense of sun protection security.
 I can help you figure out how to get better protection for your skin.

 How can you get enough sun protection from the morning sunscreen application in your skin care routine?

 What I tell my patients is that for their average work or school day, they need to use a really good quality moisturizer that keeps their skin hydrated all day and top their moisturizer with a real sunscreen that looks and feels great.
 This is why I created my Fort Knox for Your Face Kit - get a really great moisturizer fortified with ceramides and squalane with a 'real' sunscreen that is pleasant to wear every day AND gives real protection.

 Solve the reapplication of sunscreen problem with Powder Sunscreen!

 You can easily and conveniently reapply SPF if you are out for more than 2 hours using my Sheer Strength Pure Physical SPF Refresh Powder.